 • Iodine Deficiency – The thyroid needs iodine to produce thyroid hormones.
 If you have an iodine deficiency, it can lead to hypothyroidism.

-• Non-Functioning Thyroid Gland – If your thyroid gland does not function properly, it can lead to a plethora of problems, including thyroid disease.
+• Non-Functioning Thyroid Gland – If your thyroid gland does not function properly, it can lead to many problems, including thyroid disease.

 • Postpartum Thyroiditis – This thyroid condition affects between 5 and 10 percent of women right after childbirth.
 Luckily, postpartum thyroiditis is typically a short-term condition.